Healthier Heart Challenge: Release Your Stress

-So what are some ways to manage stress?
+What are some ways to manage stress?
 The American Heart Association recommends:

-A daily dose of friendship - When you’re stressed you need to connect, vent or just be able to feel surrounded by support.
+A daily dose of friendship - When you're stressed you need to connect, vent or just be able to feel surrounded by support.
 Reach out to family, friends, co-workers and share feelings.
 Make sure they know that sometimes you are not necessarily looking for solutions but just need a healthy outlet.
-Being social can also alleviate stress.
+Being social can also help alleviate stress.

 Exercise - One of the benefits of the second week challenge is that physical activity helps to lower stress levels and gives you an outlet for your stress.
 Individuals who regularly engage in physical activity have lower rates of depression.
 Exercise can also boost mood.

 Deep breathing - You are likely familiar with "count to ten" as a way to decompress in a stressful situation.
 Learning to engage with your breathing, especially deep-breathing, can help you to relax.
 You can also learn to do visualization along with deep breathing.
 Breathing exercises can help you to calm down, relax, and focus.